Iteo/theme_tailor/packages/theme_tailor/README.md

 "ThemeGetter" has several variants for generating common extensions to ease access to the declared themes.

 ### Nesting generated ThemeExtensions, Modular themes && DesignSystems
-It might be beneficial to split theme into smaller parts, where each part is responsible for the theme of one component.
-You can think about it as a modularization of the theme.
+It might be beneficial to split them into smaller parts, where each part is responsible for the theme of one component.
+You can think about it as modularization of the theme.
 ThemeExtensions allow for easier custom theme integration with Flutter ThemeData without creating additional Inherited widgets handling theme changes.
 It is especially beneficial when
-- Creating DesignSystems,
+- Creating design systems,
 - Modularization of the application per feature and components,
-- Creating package that supplies widgets and needs more or additional properties not found in ThemeData.
+- Create a package that supplies widgets and needs more or additional properties not found in ThemeData.

 ###### NestedThemeExample: Structure of the application's theme data and its extensions. "chatComponentsTheme" has nested properties.
 ```yaml